Important Information for International Applicants

 We invite you to share, on a separate sheet of paper, any additional information that you believe could be important in our evaluation of your application and that the other parts of the application have not given you the opportunity to convey.

 All international students MUST submit the College Board’s Certificate of Finance.
+We do NOT require a separate financial aid application or copies of bank statements for international applicants.

 Documents to Bring